JeremS/dolly/README.md

   "Some doc for baz."
   [])

-;; And changed some metadata for the clone.
+;; And change some metadata for the clone.
 (def-clone ^{:doc "Some other doc"}cloned-baz baz)

 (clojure.repl/doc cloned-baz)